 There are several examples in which we can observe the use of animation in applications and websites.
-In the following paragraphs, we'll go through some examples of animation application in our projects.
+In the following paragraphs, we’ll go through some examples of animation applications in our projects.

 If the transition between screens takes a lot of time, users start losing focus.

 Motion design comes in to help users understand the app flow between screens, making the navigation easier and more appealing.

 Another way to use motion design in transitions is during loading times.
 Why not shorten the waiting time with an interesting animation?
 Animations help hold users’ focus while the device is downloading the necessary data.